William Beresford, 1st Viscount Beresford: Early campaign experience

+Beresford's regiment was sent to Egypt in 1801 to fight in the Egypt Campaign, serving from March to October when hostilities ended.
+The Peace of Amiens ended in May 1803 and the Napoleonic Wars began, and on 11 February 1804 Beresford was appointed a brigadier-general.
+The Cape of Good Hope, previously occupied by the British, had been given back to the Dutch in the peace.
+Beresford was part of the force that recaptured it at the Battle of Blaauwberg in January 1806, commanding a detachment that landed 16 mi north of Cape Town.

-Beresford entered the British Army in 1785 as an ensign in the 6th Regiment of Foot and the next year he was blinded in one eye due to an incident with a musket.
-He remained in the service being promoted to captain by 1791 with the 69th Regiment of Foot.
-He distinguished himself at Toulon (1793), in Egypt (1799–1803) and in South Africa (1805).
-From there crossed the South Atlantic to South America to invade the River Plate region (now Argentina), with a small British force of 1,500 men, departing on 14 April 1806.
+From there, he crossed the South Atlantic to South America to invade the River Plate region (now Argentina), with a small British force of 1,500 men, departing on 14 April 1806.
 Following his move to Cape Town in Cape Colony, Beresford, spurred on by Home Popham, R.N. (later Rear Admiral Sir Home Popham), decided to attack Buenos Aires in Spanish South America.
-No attempt was made to gain authorization from the Crown for this undertaking.
+No attempt was made to gain authorisation from the Crown for this undertaking.
 In the invasion of the River Plate, Buenos Aires was occupied for 46 days.
 However, the British force could not maintain itself against the army gathered by Santiago de Liniers.
 After a relentless two-day fight with the Buenos Aires and Montevideo militias between 10 and 12 August 1806, the British were defeated and forced to capitulate.
 Beresford had to surrender, remaining prisoner for six months; in the end, he managed to escape and arrived in England in 1807.

 Peninsular War

 Commander in Chief of the Portuguese Army

-In that same year Beresford was sent to Madeira, which he occupied in name of the Queen of Portugal, remaining there for six months as Governor and Commander in Chief.
-The exiled Portuguese Government in Rio de Janeiro, Brazil, whereto the Portuguese Royal Family had set up a Court in exile, realised the necessity of appointing a commander-in-chief capable of training, equipping and disciplining the demoralised Portuguese Royal Army.
+In that same year Beresford was sent to Madeira, which he occupied in name of Queen Maria I of Portugal, remaining there for six months as Governor and Commander in Chief.
+The exiled Portuguese Government in Rio de Janeiro, Brazil, whereto the Portuguese Royal Family had set up a court in exile, realised the necessity of appointing a commander-in-chief capable of training, equipping and disciplining the demoralised Portuguese Royal Army.
 The Portuguese government asked Britain to appoint Arthur Wellesley to this role, Wellesley indicated he could not do the role justice due to his prior engagements and recommended Beresford.
 He was appointed Marshal and Commander in Chief of the Army by Decree of 7 March 1809 and took the command on 15th of the same month.
-At that time, French general Marshal Soult had already crossed into Portugal where he occupied Porto.
+At that time, French Marshal Jean-de-Dieu Soult had already crossed into Portugal where he occupied Porto.
 Beresford quickly overhauled the Portuguese forces, bringing them in line with British discipline and organization, and from the General Headquarters (then at the Largo do Calhariz), he dispatched many "daily orders" altering points of the infantry ordnance, creating a general command of artillery, establishing the separation of the battalions, firing incompetent or corrupt officers and promoting or appointing appropriate replacements.